A complete guide to wedding invitation wording

 Ceremony/reception address

 Modern couples sometimes opt to include a dress code on the invitation if they are not using traditional wording (as traditional wording usually implies a dress code).
 Couples may include the RSVP date on the invitation if they wish.
 Traditionally, an RSVP card is included with the invitation in an envelope, however, no mention of the RSVP is included on a formal invitation.
-Here’s an example of fairly detailed, modern wedding invitation wording:
+This style of invite will include all the details, from the night before, the day of the wedding – the timeline, and also suggestions on where to stay, where to be.

 Before ordering your wedding invitations, we recommended shopping around to find the perfect supplier to match your wedding theme and style.
 There’s a number of quirky and unique ways to invite guests to celebrate your wedding – you are not just confined to the traditional invitation and envelope in the mail.

 For instance, some couples opt to have paperless invitations.
-Couples can set up a wedding website to coordinate guests and RSVPs, or simply invite all their friends via a Facebook event.
+Couples can set up a wedding website to coordinate guests and RSVPs.
 With this way of inviting guests, you may have to still formally invite those who aren’t as tech savvy or who aren’t active on social media.